-Security

-Introduction
+SECURITY, SANA, and patent considerations (INFormative)

+SECURITY CONSIDERATIONS

+ANALYSIS OF SECURITY CONSIDERATIONS

-This section presents the results of an analysis of security considerations applied to the
+This subsection presents the results of an analysis of security considerations applied to the

-technologies specified in this Proposed Standard.
+technologies specified in this Recommended Standard.

-SECURITY CONCERNS RELATED TO THIS PROPOSED STANDARD
+CONSEQUENCES OF NOT APPLYING SECURITY TO THE TECHNOLOGY

+The consequences of not applying security to the systems and networks on which this Recommended Standard is implemented could include potential loss, corruption, and theft of data.
+Because these messages are used in collision avoidance analyses and potential maneuvers, the consequences of not applying security to the systems and networks on which this

+Recommended Standard is implemented

+could include compromise or loss of the mission if malicious tampering of

+a particularly severe nature occurs.

+POTENTIAL THREATS AND ATTACK SCENARIOS

+Potential threats or attack scenarios include, but are not limited to, (a) unauthorized access to the programs/processes that generate and interpret the messages, and (b) unauthorized access to the messages during transmission between exchange partners.
+Protection from unauthorized access during transmission is especially important if the mission utilizes open ground networks, such as the Internet, to provide ground-station connectivity for the exchange of data formatted in compliance with this Recommended Standard.
+It is strongly recommended that potential threats or attack scenarios applicable to the systems and networks on which this Recommended Standard is implemented be addressed by the management of those systems and networks.

 DATA PRIVACY

-Privacy of data formatted in compliance with the specifications of this Proposed Standard should be assured by the systems and networks on which this Proposed Standard is implemented.
+Privacy of data formatted in compliance with the specifications of this Recommended Standard should be assured by the systems and networks on which this Recommended Standard is implemented.

 DATA INTEGRITY

-Integrity of data formatted in compliance with the specifications of this Proposed Standard should be assured by the systems and networks on which this Proposed Standard is implemented.
+Integrity of data formatted in compliance with the specifications of this Recommended Standard should be assured by the systems and networks on which this Recommended Standard is implemented.

 AUTHENTICATION OF COMMUNICATING ENTITIES

-Authentication of communicating entities involved in the transfer of data that complies with the specifications of this Proposed Standard should be provided by the systems and networks on which this Proposed Standard is implemented.
+Authentication of communicating entities involved in the transport of data which complies with the specifications of this Recommended Standard should be provided by the systems and networks on which this Recommended Standard is implemented.

+DATA TRANSFER BETWEEN COMMUNICATING ENTITIES

+The transfer of data formatted in compliance with this Recommended Standard between communicating entities should be accomplished via secure mechanisms approved by the Information Technology Security functionaries of exchange participants.

 CONTROL OF ACCESS TO RESOURCES

-This Proposed Standard assumes that control of access to resources will be managed by the systems upon which provider formatting and recipient processing are performed.
+Control of access to resources should be managed by the systems upon which originator formatting and recipient processing are performed.

-DATA TRANSFER BETWEEN COMMUNICATING ENTITIES

-The transfer of data formatted in compliance with this Proposed Standard between communicating entities should be accomplished via secure mechanisms approved by the IT Security functionaries of exchange participants.

 AUDITING OF RESOURCE USAGE

-This Proposed Standard assumes that auditing of resource usage will be handled by the management of systems and networks on which this Proposed Standard is implemented.
+Auditing of resource usage should be handled by the management of systems and networks on which this Recommended Standard is implemented.

-POTENTIAL THREATS AND ATTACK SCENARIOS

-Potential threats or attack scenarios include, but are not limited to, (a) unauthorized access to the programs/processes that generate and interpret the messages, and (b) unauthorized access to the messages during transmission between exchange partners.
-Unauthorized access to the programs/processes that generate and interpret the messages should be prohibited.
-Protection from unauthorized access during data transmission is essential if the mission utilizes open ground networks such as the Internet to provide groundstation connectivity for the exchange of data formatted in compliance with this Proposed Standard.
-It is strongly recommended that potential threats or attack scenarios applicable to the systems and networks on which this Proposed Standard is implemented be addressed by the management of those systems and networks.

-CONSEQUENCES OF NOT APPLYING SECURITY TO THE TECHNOLOGY

-The consequences of not applying security to the systems and networks on which this Proposed Standard is implemented

-could include potential loss, corruption, and theft of data.
+UNAUTHORIZED ACCESS

+Unauthorized access to the programs/processes that generate and interpret the messages should be prohibited in order to minimize potential threats and attack scenarios.

 DATA SECURITY IMPLEMENTATION SPECIFICS

-Specific information-security interoperability provisions that may apply between agencies and other independent users involved in an exchange of data formatted in compliance with this Proposed Standard should be specified in an ICD.
+Specific information-security interoperability provisions that may apply between agencies and other independent users involved in an exchange of data formatted in compliance with this Recommended Standard could be specified in an ICD.

+SANA CONSIDERATIONS

+The following PRM related items will be registered with the SANA Operator.
+The registration rule for new entries in the registry is the approval of new requests by the CCSDS Navigation Working Group chair.
+New requests for this registry should be sent to SANA (mailto:info@sanaregistry.org).

+The PRM XML schema;

+A transform from the PRM XML to the PRM KVN version;

+Values for the keywords ORIGINATOR and CATALOG_NAME; and

+A list of options for the COLLISION_PROBABILITY_METHOD keyword.

+PATENT CONSIDERATIONS

+The recommendations of this document have no patent issues.